Solana tools

 Continue your journey with these related blog posts.

-Learn how to efficiently distribute Solana tokens to multiple wallets simultaneously using 20lab's airdrop tool.
-This guide covers everything you need to know to save time and network fees when managing token distributions.
+Learn how to distribute Solana tokens to multiple wallets using 20lab's airdrop tool.
+This guide allows to save time and fees when handling token airdrops.

 April 18, 2025